10DLC outbound SMS registration tips

 Terms and conditions link

-In this field, enter a link that takes the reviewer and consumers directly to your brand's terms and conditions.
-You must draft and publish your own unique terms and conditions.
+In this field, enter a link that takes the reviewer and consumers directly to your brand's terms and conditions page.
+You must publish your own unique terms and conditions.
 You cannot reuse or modify another company’s terms and conditions as your own.

 Make sure your terms and conditions link is included in your messaging disclosure and website footer.